assegaf/siptowhatsapp/README.md

 You can dial our whatsapp number account +62 858 8131 3764 for testing our inbound routing, we will auto accept the call and will be forwarded to our Openpbx Dial plan for voice testing auto reply, this is a prof that we can use inbound too for showing voice reply and further action can be defined, example: forwarding to predefined extension on PBX system.

-Out whatsapp inbound will be alive from now on, until we say otherwise
+Our whatsapp inbound will be alive from now on, until we say otherwise

 # Conclusion